F43nd1r/gradle-release/README.md

 ## Usage

-After you have your `build.gradle` file configured, simply run: `gradle release` and follow the on-screen instructions.
+After you have your `build.gradle.kts` file configured, simply run: `gradle release` and follow the on-screen instructions.

 ### Configuration

 As described above, the plugin will check for un-committed files and SNAPSHOT dependencies.
-By default the plugin will fail when any un-committed, or SNAPSHOT dependencies are found.
+By default, the plugin will fail when any un-committed files or SNAPSHOT dependencies are found.

 Below are some properties of the Release Plugin Convention that can be used to make your release process more lenient